samuelmeuli/action-maven-publish/README.md

 The Maven Publish GitHub Action works the following way:

 - When imported from a CI workflow in your project, GitHub will look for this repository's [`action.yml`](./action.yml) file.
-This file tells GitHub to run a new Docker container for the action and to pass in the action's input variables (GPG key and OSSRH login credentials).
+This file tells GitHub to run the `index.js` script and to pass in the action's input variables (e.g. GPG key and Nexus login credentials).
-- Docker will spin up a new container with Java and Maven installed (see [`Dockerfile`](./Dockerfile)).
-- In the container, the [`entrypoint.sh`](./entrypoint.sh) script will be executed.
-It checks whether all required variables are defined, decodes the GPG private key and runs the Maven deploy command.
-Maven will use this repository's [`settings.xml`](./settings.xml) file, which instructs it to use the GPG passphrase and Nexus credentials from the provided environment variables.
+- The script decodes the GPG private key and runs the Maven deploy command.
+Maven will use this repository's [`settings.xml`](./settings.xml) file, which instructs it to use the GPG passphrase and Nexus credentials from the provided input variables.

 ### Contributing